AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

       procedure My_Validate is new Validate (Record_T,
                                              Is_Valid_Record);
       -- Is_Valid maps to Is_Valid_Record
-      -- Error_Message maps to a null subprogram
+      -- Error_Message maps to a null procedure

 ..
   language_version 2005